 Potty training is basically about training the bladder; in the beginning, your child may pee frequently.

 Plan to stop at least every one or two hours to let your little one use the potty.

-Always make sure your toddler uses the potty, even if they say they don’t have to go.
-Otherwise, you’ll drive 10 minutes from the nearest rest stop and then they’ll have to go.
+Always give your toddler the opportunity to use the potty, even if they say they don’t have to go.
+Otherwise, you’ll drive 10 minutes from the nearest rest stop, and then they’ll have to go.

 Carry Lots of Underwear and Pull-ups

 Besides bringing a travel potty, you should also pack lots of extra underwear and pull-ups.
 Accidents happen, and you don’t want to be short any undies and have to call your trip short.

 Even if your toddler wears a pull-up, you need to make it clear to them that they should not hesitate to notify you if they want to use the bathroom so you can pull over.